JoseModi97/JoseModi97.github.io/_posts/2024-09-11-functions-in-dart.md

 ```
 In this program, InstructorsName() is the function which has String keyword before function name, means it return String value, and the empty pair of parentheses suggests that there is no parameter that is passed to the function.

-[^paramreturn]: Function With Parameter And Return Type
+`Function With Parameter And Return Type`

 In this function, you do pass the parameter and also expect return type.
 Here is an example of it: